Burn Surgery Austin, TX

 - Tissue expansion for tissue expanders will be started in 2 to 3 weeks after placement

-Results from reconstructive plastic surgery after burns are immediate though fully appreciated after about 3 weeks once swelling and bruising has subsided.
+Results from reconstructive plastic surgery after burns are immediate though fully appreciated after about 3 weeks once swelling and bruising have subsided.

 - Sun Protection